Updated on August 12, 2025

 - Current passport and renunciation certificate (if applicable).

-- Submit application: Online via the Indian government’s OCI portal.
+- Apply: Online via the Indian government’s OCI portal.

 - Processing time: 6–8 weeks, with tracking available.